Szfinx5/Cloud-Resume-Challenge/PROGRESSION.md

 You should not be configuring your API resources – the DynamoDB table, the API Gateway, the Lambda function – manually, by clicking around in the AWS console.
 Instead, define them in an AWS Serverless Application Model (SAM) template and deploy them using the AWS SAM CLI.
 This is called “infrastructure as code” or IaC.
 It saves you time in the long run.

 ## 13. Source Control
 You do not want to be updating either your back-end API or your front-end website by making calls from your laptop, though.
 You want them to update automatically whenever you make a change to the code.
 (This is called continuous integration and deployment, or CI/CD.)
 Create a GitHub repository for your backend code.
+:white_check_mark: **_Completed on 10.
+August 2022_**

 ## 14. CI/CD (Back end)
 Set up GitHub Actions such that when you push an update to your Serverless Application Model template or Python code, your Python tests get run.
 If the tests pass, the SAM application should get packaged and deployed to AWS.